2011–12 Calgary Flames season

 The 2011–12 Calgary Flames season was the 32nd season in Calgary and 40th for the Flames franchise in the National Hockey League (NHL).
 The Flames finished with a 37–29–16 record, finishing second in the Northwest Division and ninth in the Western Conference.
-The team failed to qualify for the 2012 Stanley Cup playoffs, the third consecutive year the team did not make the post-season.
+The team failed to qualify for the 2012 Stanley Cup playoffs, the third consecutive year the team did not make the postseason.

 Three players reach major individual milestones during the season: Olli Jokinen appeared in his 1,000th game, goaltender Miikka Kiprusoff won his 300th game and captain Jarome Iginla became the 42nd player in NHL history to score 500 goals.
 Iginla was also named the Flames' lone representative at the 59th National Hockey League All-Star Game.

 Questions surrounded the future direction of the organization at seasons' end, as head coach Brent Sutter's three-year contract was set to expire after three non-playoff seasons and as with previous seasons, Iginla's future with the organization was again questioned, particularly given his contract had one year remaining after the 2011–12 season.